 The EU vowed more grants to Morocco estimated at MAD 3 billion by the end of 2020.

-A joint press release from the Ministry of Economy and the EU Delegation announced the news today, May 29, saying, “The Minister of Economy, Finance and Administrative Reform, Mohamed Benchaaboun, and EU Ambassador Claudia Wiedey welcomed the payments from the European Union which took place on May 26.”
+A joint press release from the Ministry of Economy and the EU Delegation announced the news on May 29, saying, “The Minister of Economy, Finance and Administrative Reform, Mohamed Benchaaboun, and EU Ambassador Claudia Wiedey welcomed the payments from the European Union which took place on May 26.”

 The statement said the EU injected the grant into Morocco’s Special Fund for the Management and Response to COVID-19.